Year 3: Monkey Class

 Construct pictograms, bar charts and tables.
 Recognise 2D and 3D shapes, angles, horizontal, vertical and parallel lines and be able to describe rotation in terms of right angles.
 Estimate answers to calculations involving money and be able to use the inverse to check answers.

-- Geography –We will be taking a trip around our planet; learning the names of continents, countries, capital cities and facts unique to some countries.
+- Geography –We will be taking a trip around our planet; learning the names of continents, countries, capital cities and facts unique to some countries whilst considering the effect our carbon footprint has on our world.

-- RE –Judaism – This term we are learning about Moses through stories of The Secret Baby and The Burning Bush.
-We will also be learning about synagogues as well as using our RE lessons to produce some extended writing and producing illustrations through storyboards.
+- RE –Learning a little about the Islamic faith, Christian Festival of Pentecost and liing a moral life, as well as using our RE lessons to produce some extended writing and producing illustrations through storyboards.

-- DT – Exploring textiles and simple sewing patterns.
+- DT – Exploring textiles and simple embroidery.

-- DT – Food hygiene including peeling and pouring.
+- DT – Food hygiene including preparing a meal.

-- Art – Drawing from experience using charcoal.
-Colour mixing and using acrylic paint.
+- Art – Drawing from experience by choosing and using a range of mediums.

 - Above all, reading at home and completing homework on time should be made priority at home!